 Standard healtcare includes Medication, Occupational Therapy, Osteopathy, Physiotherapy, Psychology, Psychotherapy, and Speech and Language Therapy (Speech Pathology)

-See Service Based Interventions for Descriptions, Research Studies and Our Evaluations.
+See Standard Healthcare for Descriptions, Research Studies and Our Evaluations.

 Complementary and Alternative Medicine is a group of diverse medical and health care systems, practices, and products that are not generally considered part of conventional, Western medicine as practiced by medical doctors and by allied health professionals, such as osteopaths, physiotherapists, psychologists, and registered nurses.